- Taking out a commerical car loan is one option for businesses looking to purchase a new vehicle

 Say a business is approved for a line of credit with a limit of $100,000.
 It might use $5,000 to pay an urgent invoice and another $7,000 to purchase equipment.
 It will only pay interest and repayments on the $12,000 it has used, not the $100,000 it has access to.

-Of course, businesses can use a line of credit to fund a new company car, too.
+Of course, businesses can also use a line of credit to fund a new company car.

-Con: The amount a business can borrow through a line of credit tends to be less than with, say, a business loan, while interest rates are typically higher for line of credits than traditional business loans.
+- Limited loan amount: The amount a business can borrow through a line of credit tends to be less than with, say, a standard business loan, while interest rates are typically higher for line of credits than traditional business loans.
+They are also typically higher than for a secured commercial car loan.

 Step 2.
 Consider leasing over buying

-We couldn’t create a comprehensive guide to commercial car loans without mentioning another popular finance option: Vehicle leases.
+It wouldn't be a comprehensive guide to commercial car loans without mentioning another popular finance option: vehicle leases.

-One major benefit to vehicle leases is the potential for outside organisations to manage a business’ fleet – potentially freeing up valuable time and (sometimes) providing consistency when it comes to maintenance costs.
+One major benefit to commercial vehicle leases is the potential for an outside organisation to manage a business’s fleet – potentially freeing up valuable time and ideally providing consistency when it comes to maintenance costs.

-A downside worth mentioning, however, is that the business leasing said vehicles won’t have any ownership over them until the end of their lease (and potentially not thereafter).
+A downside worth mentioning, however, is that the business leasing the vehicles won’t have any ownership over them, sometimes not until the end of the lease period or not at all.

 Finance lease

 Under a finance lease, a business pays regular fees for use of a car owned by a financier.
-The business is responsible for all costs born from the running of said car, but doesn’t own the car itself, nor hold any debt on its balance sheet.
+The business is responsible for all costs associated with running the car but doesn’t own the car itself, nor hold any debt on its balance sheet.

-When the lease expires, the business can choose to purchase the vehicle from the financier for an additional cost, known as a ‘balloon payment’.
+When the lease expires, the business can choose to purchase the vehicle from the financier for an additional cost - or balloon payment.

 Hire purchase